zivshek/Game-Framework/README.md

 ### Testing: 5%
-  - ImGui - testing the poisonous condition, below is a demonstration of imgui:
+  - ImGui - testing the poisonous condition, below is a demonstration of using imgui:
   ![imgui](../assets/imgui.png)